faiz9/317-webapp/README.md

 ## Build Instructions
 1. Clone respository using HTTP on git.
 2. After cloning the repository, go to terminal and type:     cd copy and paste the application folder from repository folder and enter.
-3. Then enter npm install on terminal
+3. Then enter npm install on terminal.
+4. Open csc317-termproject-faiz9 in vscode or editor of your choice.

 ## Run Instructions
 1. Install node.js, express, mysql2, bcrypt, sharp and multer.